yoosofan/prezentprogramo/docs/examples/hovercraft.rst

-:title: Hovercraft! demo
+:title: Bildumilo! demo
 :data-transition-duration: 1500
 :css: hovercraft.css

-This is a demo for Hovercraft!
+This is a demo for Bildumilo!
 You can view it as a finished presentation at http://regebro.github.io/hovercraft/